-Since this blog was ill-advisedly conceived 10 months ago, I have taken some fairly impolite pot shots at a number of people.
-The media – the Metro and the BBC are notable recidivists in piss-poor legal reporting – MPs, magistrates, the CPS, the Ministry of Justice, and more recently, albeit a fight not of my picking, a former England cricket captain.
+Since this blog was ill-advisedly conceived 10 months ago, I have directed a handful of pot shots towards a variety of people.
+The media – the Metro and the BBC are notable recidivists in poor legal reporting – MPs, magistrates, the CPS, the Ministry of Justice, and more recently, albeit a fight not of my picking, a former England cricket captain.

 But I have, by and large, held back from launching one of my petulant dead-sheep-savagings upon other barristers.
 Mostly because – and I prepare myself for charges of naïve realism here (H/T @barristerblogger) – I tend to find that most barristers, even those with whom I disagree, avoid publicly making bad points.

 It’s sort of drilled into you as a baby barrister.
 When you first slap on your brilliantine wig and grandma-ironed robes to fight for that first ferret-faced shoplifter fidgeting forlornly in the dock, you (by which I mean “I”) may not be great at putting forward good arguments, but you can at least perfect the virtue of not saying anything to make things worse.
 The art of avoiding, to quote the late Lord Denning, making an absolute tit-wally of yourself is one practised with diligence by most lawyers online.